California Gov. Newsom signs bill package targeting organized retail theft, property crimes

 Prop 36 would undo parts of Prop 47 which made most drug possession crimes a misdemeanor, raised the threshold for felony theft and forgery from $400 to $950, and directed more funding to drug treatment and victim services.
 It passed in 2017 in part to reduce the state's overcrowded prison population.

-Newsom, who has made prison reform one of his signature issues, opposes Prop 36 saying it will increase incarceration rates and cost taxpayers millions of dollars.
 Supporters of Prop 36, which targets both the retail theft and fentanyl crises, say it would close loopholes in sentencing rules and bring more accountability.
+Newsom, who has made prison reform one of his signature issues, said Thursday the effect of Prop 36 would be "devastating" to minority communities who historically comprise a disproportionate percentage of the state's prison population.

+"The impact on poor folks, the impact on Black and Brown communities, it's next level.
+And it doesn't address what they're saying.
+I've seen this movie over and over and over again.
+It's, it's exactly who we're not as a state," said Newsom in answer to a reporter question.
+"And the fact that there's some Democrats, you referenced one, couple of others who are supporting that, I don't know that they've given it a lot of thought.
+And I don't mean that as a cheap shot.
+I mean this sincerely.
+And I know they will give some pushback against that and maybe you'll run with that story as opposed to the substance of all this."